 We recognise children learn best when they are actively engaged in meaningful experiences; so, our planning is flexible to enable us to meet the needs and interests of individual children.
 The curriculum is enriched through termly educational trips linked to our topics and visitors to school.
-The children also participate in science week, technology day, French day and book week activities.
+The children also participate in science week, problem solving day, French day and book week activities.

 Home/school partnerships are the foundation of successful learning.
 We work closely with parents and have regular contact formally and informally to keep them informed of their child’s progress, Parents are made to feel welcome and are encouraged to take an active part of school life.